 DGGS employees are an integral part of a large and diverse family of professionals, and are known around the world for collecting and distributing reputable information about the state's geologic resources and hazards.
 Our geologists and support staff are leaders in researching Alaska's geology and implementing technological tools to efficiently collect, interpret, publish, archive, and disseminate that information to the public.

 In addition to our State Geologist/Director and Division Operations Manager, the current DGGS staff roster consists of: 24 Geologists, 2 Analyst/Programmers, 1 Administrative Assistant, 1 Administrative Officer, 1 Geophysicist, 1 GIS Analyst, 1 GIS Analyst/Cartographer, 1 Micro/Network Specialist, 1 Micro/Network Technician, 1 Natural Resource Tech, 1 Petroleum Geologist, and several student interns.

 - Permanent - A position in the classified service that is not time-limited.

 - Non permanent - An employee in a temporary work assignment of fewer than 120 days or a work assignment established for a specific program, project or assignment.

 - Internship - A student training program that enables the student to learn from DGGS professionals while performing tasks that are valuable and necessary to our mission.
 Interested students are encouraged to review the DNR Student Intern Program requirements and submit an application be considered for future openings.

-To learn more about professional career openings as they happen, we recommend signing up for the Workplace Alaska E-mail Notification Service.
+To learn more about professional career openings as they happen, we recommend signing up for the Workplace Alaska Job Alerts.
 By subscribing to this helpful notification system, you will receive an email notification each time a position opens with State of Alaska whose category matches one of the categories you've chosen, for the next 12 months.